opentensor/developer-docs/docs/miners/index.md

 ## Miner deregistration

 Miners as well as validators can be deregistered if their emissions are low.
-Typical subnets have 256 UID slots, including maximums of 64 validator UIDs and 192 miner UIDs.

 Each tempo, the '[neuron](../learn/bittensor-building-blocks)' (miner *or* validator node) with the lowest 'pruning score' (based solely on emissions) risks being replaced by a newly registered neuron, who takes over that UID.

+Typical subnets have 256 UID slots, including maximums of 64 validator UIDs.
+This leaves 192 UIDs for miners, though if there are fewer validators, a miner can occupy one of the additional slots.

 In case of a tie, the older node gets deregistered first.